-- The Subrecipient is responsible for preparing or adopting plans and specifications that conform to program rehab/construction standards, estimating rehab/construction costs, managing contract awards, and managing the construction process.
-The Subrecipient's or its Developer (if applicable) assumes all risks of cost overruns in excess of the construction and contingency budget line item in the previously approved Project Budget, unless NCORR approves a revised Project Budget. - The Subrecipient is responsible for providing and interpreting any applicable rehab or construction Standards, approving plans, specifications and estimates for projects, monitoring the work, and approving draw requests. - NCORR is responsible for approval of projects for funding and reviewing the information provided by the Subrecipient. - NCORR is responsible for reviewing and approving draw requests after submission from the Subrecipient. - Subrecipient should formulate a developer agreement with any developer partners that enforces necessary requirements for this Program.
+- The Subrecipient is responsible for preparing or adopting plans and specifications that conform to program rehabilitation/construction standards, estimating rehabilitation/construction costs, managing contract awards, and managing the construction process.
+The Subrecipient's or its Developer (if applicable) assumes all risks of cost overruns in excess of the construction and contingency budget line item in the previously approved Project Budget, unless NCORR approves a revised Project Budget. - The Subrecipient is responsible for providing and interpreting any applicable rehabilitation or construction Standards, approving plans, specifications and estimates for projects, monitoring the work, and approving draw requests. - Subrecipient is responsible for approval of projects for funding.
+NCORR will review the information provided by the Subrecipient and confirm eligibility. - NCORR is responsible for reviewing and approving draw requests after submission from the Subrecipient. - Subrecipient should formulate partnership agreements with any partner entities that enforce necessary requirements for this Program.

-8.0 Duplication of Benefits
+8.0Duplication of Benefits